 9. If you’re not taking a good quality vitamin, now might be a good time to start.
 Did you know that the nutrition found in one apple in 1960 would equal over 30 apples today?
 The soil is that depleted of nutrients.
 We aren’t doing a good job adding them back in or allowing the fields to rest between harvests.

 I always advise to please do research on what vitamins you decide to take.
 Many of them are synthetic and are not used properly by your body.
 You want vitamins made from whole foods and nutrients.
 Nothing synthetic.
 You want it to also be highly bioavailable, which means your body will have an easier time absorbing it and making it readily available for your body to use.

-Here is my family’s favorite multivitamin, nutrient, anti-oxidant and omega 3 supplement trio.
-It’s called Long Life Vitality.
+Here is my family’s favorite whole-food organic multivitamin, nutrient, anti-oxidant and omega 3 supplement trio.
+Bundled together it’s called the Long Life Vitality Pack.
 It’s been shown to improve your immune system, reduce inflammation and depression and increase energy!
 Yes, they even have a children’s formula!

 10. Buy organic food when you can.
 This is another way to reduce toxic load not only beyond removing harsh chemical cleaners from your home.
 Not sure where to start with your groceries?
 Here is a link to the dirty dozen foods to help you budget.

 11. Cleanse your body from the toxins that it has already come in contact with.
 Besides breathing in and eating toxins, your skin will actually absorb them.
 Did you know that your body generates fat cells to surround toxins as a way to protect itself from them?
 It’s a way to protect your body’s organs.